NVIDIA/aistore/deploy/dev/kubernetes/README.md

 # Assigns the node to host the target Pods
 $ kubectl label node <YOUR_NODE_NAME_HERE> nodename=ais-target
 ```
-This allows the pods to be ran on particular nodes.
+This allows the pods to be assigned to particular nodes.

+> For a single node cluster, assign the nodename to be 'ais'

  * untaint the node: